Dragon Boat Racing History

 Bayan Lepas International Airport serves travelers flying in to Penang.
 The airport is serviced by local carriers Air Asia, Malaysia Airlines, and Firefly, with daily flights from Kuala Lumpur and regular flights from international hubs like Hong Kong and Singapore.
 Bayan Lepas is a twenty-minute drive from Georgetown.

-Royal Mutiara Penang (1 Jalan Teluk Behang; compare rates) offers accommodations that are almost adjacent to the venue, but you can also find lodgings in nearby Georgetown:
+Royal Mutiara Penang (1 Jalan Teluk Behang) offers accommodations that are almost adjacent to the venue, but you can also find lodgings in nearby Georgetown:

 1-Stop Midlands Park, Burmah Road

 14 Lebuh Leith